 Birthdays, cakes and puns – journalist and friend Molly Quell came in to talk about the International Tribunal for the Law of the Sea (ITLOS).
-She unpacks for us a dispute between the Maldives and Mauritius over their maritime boundaries in the Indian oceans.
+She unpacks for us a dispute between the Maldives and Mauritius over their maritime boundaries in the Indian Ocean.

 And Douglas Guilfoyle Professor of International Law and Security at UNSW Canberra provides the ballast; the history of this tribunal, rules about archipelagos and all the nitty-gritty of this dispute.

 Molly is staying on topic with her reads – the Last Colony by Philippe Sands.
-But she is also celebrating the recently past Halloween to read the supernatural thriller The Fervor by Alma Katsu.
+But she is also celebrating the recent past Halloween to read the supernatural thriller The Fervor by Alma Katsu.
 Listen till the end to see how much that can still be related to international law.